nanaBaah/OPC-DA-Client-application-software-for-an-Adaptive-Facade/README.md

 Introduction
 ------------
-The purpose of this project is to develop and implement the OPC DA client application software by integrating the technologies and systems which was researched in Part 1.
+The purpose of this project is to develop and implement the OPC DA client application software by integrating the technologies and systems in the communication process between the components.

 Source code